Edwin Kaprat: Early life

 Edwin Bernard Kaprat III was born on September 21, 1964, in New York City, New York, one of two children born to refrigeration mechanic Edwin "Skip" Kaprat Jr. and his wife Ruth, a real estate agent.
 The family moved to the Great Meadows section of Independence Township, New Jersey when he was still young, and according to neighbors, they were considered to be upstanding citizens.
-Although described as intelligent and obsessed with reading books, Kaprat, who was nicknamed "Mike" by family members, was also known to be a very violent and easily-angered bully who would attack those weaker and smaller than him.
+Although described as intelligent and obsessed with reading books, Kaprat, who was nicknamed "Mike" by family members, was also known to be a very violent and easily angered bully who would attack those weaker and smaller than him.
 Due to this, his teachers resorted to giving him plush toys so he could redirect his anger to them, punching and kicking them.
 He reportedly started drinking at age 12 and developed an addiction to alcohol, which landed him in juvenile treatment centers and juvenile courts on numerous occasions.

 After his 16th birthday, Kaprat dropped out of the Hackettstown High School, and in November 1982, he married his pregnant girlfriend, Nora Niederhaus.
-Even after the birth of his two sons, Kaprat continued drinking and smoked marijuana.
-By that time, the Kaprat family had faced some strife, as the elder Kaprats divorced and their daughter, Ruthie, experienced marital problems with one of her husbands having threatened to torch her car.
+Even after the birth of his two sons, Kaprat continued to drink and smoke marijuana.
+By that time, the Kaprat family were facing some strife, as the elder Kaprats divorced and their daughter, Ruthie, experienced marital problems with her husband threatening to torch her car.
 Despite his hot temper, Kaprat was well-liked by his family and relatives, and was noted for his interest in the Middle Ages and Dungeons & Dragons.
-In October 1990, he and his wife moved to his parents' home in Spring Hill, Florida, where they had planned to start a new life with their children.
+In October 1990, he and his wife moved to his parents' home in Spring Hill, Florida, where they planned to start a new life with their children.